transformationflow/transformationflow.github.io/docs/ga4/deployment.md

     decodedata-ga4 ->> ga4_dataset_id: DEPLOY: events(start_date, end_date)
 ```

-Note that there are additional dependencies on the `bqtools` and `bqtools-qb` libraries.
+Note that there are additional dependencies on the `bqtools` and `bqtools-qb` libraries to execute common actions such as resource creation and text parsing.